Inspection outcome: Standards not all met

 Principle 1.
 Governance

 The pharmacy doesn’t manage its risks appropriately.
-It doesn’t adequately review the services it provides when things go wrong.
 And the way its team works and stores its medicines increases the risk of mistakes happening.
 The pharmacy has some written instructions to help its team members work safely.
 But these aren’t reviewed regularly and aren’t always followed.
-The pharmacy has the insurance it needs to protect people.
-And it’s required to keep certain records by law.
-But these aren’t always filled in correctly and aren't available at the pharmacy.
+The pharmacy doesn’t do enough to make sure it keeps records in the way the law requires it to do so.
+And it doesn’t take the action it needs to in response to feedback from the General Pharmaceutical Council (GPhC).
 People who work at the pharmacy generally know what they can and can’t do.
 They try to keep people’s private information safe.
-And they understand their role in protecting vulnerable people.
+And they know how to protect the safety of vulnerable people.

 Principle 2.
 Staff

-The pharmacy has just enough people to deliver its services.
-But its team members are sometimes so busy they struggle to do all the things they need to do.
-Members of the pharmacy team use their judgement to make decisions about what is right for the people they care for.
-They’re comfortable about giving feedback on how to improve the pharmacy’s services.
+The pharmacy doesn’t have enough team members to deliver its services safely and effectively.
+And its team struggles to do all the things it needs to do and is behind with its work.
+Members of the pharmacy team can make decisions about what is right for the people they care for.
 And they know how to raise a concern if they have one.

 Principle 3.
 Premises